We’re an affiliate

 Yes, there are 4×4 Power Wheels and they are awesome, if you are shopping for cars like this check out the 4×4 vehicles that we recommend.

 Keep in mind these start at a higher price because when you are driving them each wheel has a motor and is spinning, most of these also come with rubber wheels which is a huge plus.

 As you read the Power Wheels 4 person cars do not exist at this time.
 They are always coming out with new products as the battery and cars continue to get updated.

 We may get them in 5-10 years but for now, a 2 seater is as much as you can get at this time.
-The ride with the largest batteries are the 24V Ride on Cars.
+The ride with the largest batteries is the 24V Ride-on Cars.

 Please be careful and use at your own risk

 None of the authors, contributors, administrators, or anyone else connected with RCRideOnCars.com, in any way whatsoever, can be responsible for your use of the information contained in or linked from these web pages.